 This is where content marketing can learn a thing or two from customer success: it’s all about being proactive to make your customers feel cared for, rather than just reacting when they have problems.

-What types of content is most important to your customers?
+What types of content are most important to your customers?
 Got questions about customer retention?
-Share them on the CSC Community!
+Share them with the Customer Success Collective community on Slack!